Gibby/dockerfiles/openconnect/README.md

 # What is this?
 A container that runs ssh and openconnect.
 I use it for ssh'ing to servers through the vpn from the localhost(my laptop) running the container.
+It also runs a SOCKS 5 server on port 5..
+Finally yaaaaaa

 NOTE: Privileged mode is needed for the TUN adapter in the container.